 7. 67% of respondents say their companies have experienced a cyber attack in the past 12 months (2020).

-The frequency and sophistication of these attacks continues to increase year-over-year.
-Since 2017, there’s been nearly a 7% increase in the number of cyber attacks on SMBs.
+The frequency and sophistication of these attacks continue to increase year over year.
+Since 2017, there’s been nearly a 7% increase in the number of cyberattacks on SMBs.
 Overall, these attacks lead to an average cost of $955,429 in disruption to daily operations.